 Both alternating current (AC) and direct current (DC) can flow through the body and cause electric shock.
-The potential amount of AC current able to flow also depends on its frequency.
-AC current (which is typically measured by root mean square rather than by peak-to-peak) is considered about 3 to 5 times more dangerous than the same amount of DC current.
+The potential amount of AC able to flow also depends on its frequency.
+AC (typically measured by root mean square rather than peak-to-peak) is considered about 3 to 5 times more dangerous than the same quantity of DC.

 Effects largely depend on the amount of current and the voltage of that current.

 - Tissue burns

 It’s important to note that the human body actually needs electricity to function.

 The nervous system requires electricity to send signals throughout the body and brain, making it possible for us to move, feel, and think.
 The body’s cells effectively create electricity with charged ions within the body called electrolytes.
 Our bodies do a great job with what we produce but don’t fare so well with external sources of electricity (especially when these sources provide great amounts of electricity).

 Electrical ground is commonly described as a source capable of absorbing so much charge that it remains unchanged compared to the rest of the system.

 It is the reference point in a circuit from which voltages are measured.
 It’s also a common return path for electrical current.